Tanmay-Tripathi/Kidney-Disease-Classification-MLOps/README.md

 	newgrp docker

 # 6. Configure EC2 as self-hosted runner:
-    setting>actions>runner>new self hosted runner> choose os> then run command one by one
+    setting>actions> runner >new self hosted runner>  choose os > then run command one by one till the authentication

 # 7. Setup github secrets: